tamunoWoks/fantasy_premier_league_insights/report.md

 | 4    | A.O.E.
 FC     | N6,000            |
 | 4    | Rich Boyz FC  | N6,000            |
 ---
-### What week had the highest number of stakers, and who won that week?
+### 10. What week had the highest number of stakers, and who won that week?

 | Gameweek | Winning Team        | No. of stakers | Prize   |
 |----------|---------------------|----------------|---------|
 | 17       | Wolfgang FC         | 10             | N10,000 |
 ---
-### What week had the lowest number of stakers, and who won that week?
+### 11. What week had the lowest number of stakers, and who won that week?

 | Gameweek | Winning Team        | No. of stakers | Prize   |
 |----------|---------------------|----------------|---------|
 | 11       | Dandi CF            | 3              | N3,000  |
 ---
-### Which winning team won the most points per week, and in what week?
+### 12. Which winning team won the most points per week, and in what week?

 | Gameweek | Team        | Points won   |
 |----------|-------------|--------------|
 | 24       | Bode United | 116          |
 ---
-### Who winning team won the least points per week, and in what week?
+### 13. Which winning team won the least points per week, and in what week?

 | Gameweek | Team        | Points won   |
 |----------|-------------|--------------|
 | 11       | Bode United | 37           |
 ---
-### Which teams had consecutive gameweek winnings?
+### 14. Which teams had consecutive gameweek winnings?

 | Rank | Team        | Consecutive wins |
 |:-----|:------------|:-----------------|